ansariomar/mycircuitcan/README.md

   Good night!
  _________________________________________________________________________________________________________________________________________

+motor_back_and_forth_with_push_button.ino; by adding

 ```
 while (1)
 ```

-causes momentary press of button to act as thought button is being held continuously, similar to a toggle switch.
+momentary press of button acts as though button is being held continuously, similar to a toggle switch but in one position.
+Allowing for

+motor_back_and_forth_push_button_continuous.ino